SOCCER DEFENSIVE WALL BUILDING

 Although any defender could theoretically call for a wall to be built, the goalkeeper is the sole individual who makes the decision to build a wall.
 This determination to call for a wall is generally made according to: 1.)
 The location of the ball; and, 2.)
 The training, experience, and confidence of the goalkeeper.
 The process of “wall building,” “wall placement,” or “wall setting” is based on the distance of the ball away from the goal and the angle of the ball off of the midline of the field.
 In general, the closer the spot of the ball is to the goal, and the closer the spot of the ball is to the midline of the field, the more defenders are required in the wall.

 A wall can contain as few as two players, if the wall is off toward the side of the goal, or as many as five (up to eight) players, if the wall is directly in front of the goal.
+(A single defender can still stand alone at 10-yards, but this does not involve traditional wall building.)
 A two-person wall is likely to be effective near the end-lines, but five or more are likely to be needed if the ball is placed directly in front of the goal just outside the Penalty Area.
 Three- and four-person walls are likely in the arc between these two, with fewer players needed as the ball is spotted farther away from the goal.
 Another approach is to place five players in the wall when the ball is spotted within 7-yards of the outer edge of the Penalty Area, in the middle of the field; four players when the ball is 20- to 25-yards away from the goal, and just off the midline; three players from 25- to 30-yards out and farther off the midline, and so forth.
 The following graphic provides a starting point for how many players might be expected to join in a wall, based on the location of the ball:

 Upon quickly making the decision to build a wall, the goalkeeper makes a loud, oral communication call that a wall is to be built and how many defenders are to be in the wall.
 This usually takes the form of “(Number)-man Wall” or, “Wall, (number).”
 For example, the goalkeeper clearly yells, “3-man Wall” or “Wall, 3.”

 All players on the team must be taught their responsibilities in a wall-building situation and how to react.
-The coach must drill the team accordingly.
+The coach must drill the team accordingly and defenders must anticipate the need for the wall before it is called by the goalkeeper.
 Midfielders and strikers usually go into the wall.
 Other defenders take up positions to mark attackers nearby, including moving upfield to establish a line for offside.
 At least two other players are identified who set up for a fast break once the ball is saved, one acting as an outlet and the other positioned to make an attacking run.

 Traditional Wall Building